Meet our Investors Group Walk for Alzheimer's Vancouver honourees: The Buchignani family

 Sally volunteered in the office, and both she and Reg spent many years on organizing committees for several key fundraising events including a gala and the Forget Me Not Golf Tournament, the latter of which to date has raised more than $10 million in support of the Society.
 Their early efforts helped cement the success of these events.
 “We were inventing things as we went along,” Reg says of his early years as volunteer chair of the Forget Me Not Golf Tournament, a role that he held for 10 years.
 “I was on the phone trying to get volunteers – and now it’s like they’re calling me.”

 Reg and Sally instilled this same spirit of volunteerism in their children and grandchildren, who have participated in fundraising and other events for the Society.
-The family spent more than a decade visiting Mary in residential care facilities as her disease progressed and as she neared the end of her life.
+The family spent more than a decade visiting Mary in long-term care homes as her disease progressed and as she neared the end of her life.
 They saw firsthand the depth of need to support families affected by dementia.

 Michele, who is the past board chair, has been on the Alzheimer Society of B.C.’s board of directors for nearly eight years.
 It feels natural for her to apply her leadership skills and business acumen to the cause.
 “Giving my time to the Alzheimer Society of B.C. was a natural fit following my parents’ passion for the charity,” says Michele, who was also a member of the board of the Alzheimer Society of Canada and chair of the Federation Partners Council of the Alzheimer Federation of Canada.
 “It’s a passion born from seeing both the impact of dementia on families and the support the Alzheimer Society of B.C. is able to provide.”